ItsJaid/level-thumbs-mod/resources/submission_rules.md

 14. Do not submit thumbnails for NSFW levels.

+15. Do not submit thumbnails for leaked levels (including any modified versions of them).

-15. Do not put slurs in your submission notes.
+16. Do not put slurs in your submission notes.